gchrupala/funktional/README.md

 output = softmax3d(Encdec(input, output_prev))
 ```

-See `layer.py` for more example of layer compositions.
+See `layer.py` for more examples of layer compositions.

+The file `example.py` uses funktional to implement a recurrent
+auto-encoder, which learns to map sentences to a hidden state vector
+and to decode the vector into the original sentence.
+A GPU is
+recommended to run this example.

 Limitations
 -----------